Things to do in Cappadocia in Winter

-Cappadocia is a very popular tourist destination and is easily accessible from anywhere in Turkey.
+Cappadocia is one of the most picturesque locations in all of Turkey and a very popular tourist destination and is easily accessible from anywhere in Turkey.
 Most people choose to stay in Goreme, the main city.

 There are two airports in Cappadocia, in Kayseri and Nevsehir.
 Turkish Airlines and Pegasus offer daily flights from Istanbul, Antalya, and Ankara to both airports so getting there won’t be too difficult.